vidhanbhonsle/demo-app-Telnyx/README.md

 1. The user sends the text message to a number procurred from Telnyx
 1. Telnyx receives the message and hands it to ngrok webhook
 1. Ngrok webhook hands the data to flask aapplication
-1. Flask application reads  the messages, evaluate it and repsonds to users number
+1. Flask application reads  the messages, evaluate it and responds to users number
 1. Telnyx number sends response to users number as text message

 ## Prerequisite